A Thread in Time

 Rain clung to the stone walls of Castle Forbes, dampness seeping into the ancient mortar as mist drifted through the narrow glen.
 Within the great hall, the air felt no lighter.
 Shadows pooled beneath the iron sconces, the flames guttering low, reluctant to burn.

-Lady Elspeth Forbes kneeled by the hearth; her look fixed on the dying embers as though their glow might steady the torrent within her chest.
-She had known this moment would come—the slow, inevitable crawl of destiny pressing heavier with each passing day.
+Lady Elspeth Forbes knelt by the hearth; her look fixed on the dying embers as though their glow might steady the torrent within her chest.
+She had known this moment would come—the slow, inevitable crawl of destiny pressing closer with each passing day.

 A door creaked open.